 Sec.
 26. PERPETUITIES AND MONOPOLIES; PRIMOGENITURE OR ENTAILMENTS.
 Perpetuities and monopolies are contrary to the genius of a free government, and shall never be allowed, nor shall the law of primogeniture or entailments ever be in force in this State.

 Sec.
 27. RIGHT OF ASSEMBLY; PETITION FOR REDRESS OF GRIEVANCES.
 The citizens shall have the right, in a peaceable manner, to assemble together for their common good; and apply to those invested with the powers of government for redress of grievances or other purposes, by petition, address or remonstrance.

 Sec.
 28. SUSPENSION OF LAWS.
 No power of suspending laws in this State shall be exercised except by the Legislature.

 Sec.
-29. PROVISIONS OF BILL OF RIGHTS EXCEPTED FROM POWERS OF GOVERNMENT; TO FOREVER REMAIN INVIOLATE.
+29. BILL OF RIGHTS EXCEPTED FROM POWERS OF GOVERNMENT; TO FOREVER REMAIN INVIOLATE.
 To guard against transgressions of the high powers herein delegated, we declare that everything in this "Bill of Rights" is excepted out of the general powers of government, and shall forever remain inviolate, and all laws contrary thereto, or to the following provisions, shall be void.

 Sec.
 30. RIGHTS OF CRIME VICTIMS. (a) A crime victim has the following rights: